-People need personal loans for a variety of reasons, like financing home improvement plans, buying a new car, unforeseen medical bills, and anything else the household cannot pay out of the general budget.
+People need personal loans for various reasons, like financing home improvement plans, buying a new car, unforeseen medical bills, and anything else the household cannot pay out of the general budget.

-There is a lot of competition by loan companies which are vying for business, and this puts prospective clients in a favourable position to negotiate for good deals.
-If you are able to secure a great deal, it can save you thousands of dollars in the long run.
+There is a lot of competition by loan companies vying for business, which puts prospective clients in a favorable position to negotiate good deals.
+If you can secure a great deal, it can save you thousands of dollars in the long run.

 - Knowing your credit score is of major importance.
-You can search online for any of the three main credit reporting bureaus, which are TransUnion, Experian, and Equifax.
-These websites can provide you with your credit score as well a report, which is what lenders see when you are being considered for a loan.
-Credit scores can range from 300 to 850, and the higher the score, the better your credit-worthiness, and the better your chances of getting a loan with a lower APR.
+Go to TransUnion, Experian, and Equifax.
+These websites can provide you with your credit score and a report, which lenders see when you are considered for a loan.
+Credit scores can range from 300 to 850, and the higher the score, the better your creditworthiness and the better your chances of getting a loan with a lower APR.

-- A low credit score, unless phenomenally low, should not prevent you from getting a loan.
-However, you may not get a very good APR on your loan, unless you take steps to improve your credit score.
+- A low credit score, unless deficient, should not prevent you from getting a loan.
+However, you may not get a very good APR on your loan unless you take steps to improve your credit score.

-- Securing your loan with assets such equity in your home, or a motor vehicle, and perhaps a life insurance policy which you are willing to cede, will definitely get you a lower APR that can save you mega bucks over the loan period.
+- Securing your loan with assets such as equity in your home or a motor vehicle and perhaps a life insurance policy you are willing to cede will definitely get you a lower APR that can save you many bucks over the loan period.
 There is, however, a negative side to secured loans.
 If you default and do not pay off the loan, you take the risk of forfeiting any assets you signed over as security.

 - Shop around and weigh up your options.
-A loan from big lenders like banks are not the only choices you have.
-Loans from Credit Unions, who are owned by their members are also available.
-They are often able to offer loans at better rates to those who do not have the best of credit scores.
+A loan from big lenders like banks is not the only choice you have.
+Loans from credit unions, which their members own, are also available.
+They can often offer loans at better rates to those who do not have the best credit scores.

 - When you are done shopping around and have investigated all the possibilities, only sign up for a loan if you are sure you are getting the lowest rate possible.

-If your credit score is on the low side and you want to improve it, this can help you get a better rate should you want to take out a personal loan.
+If your credit score is on the low side and you want to improve it, you can get a better rate if you take out a personal loan.
 However, before you decide on fixing your score, think about how quickly you want the loan.
 A credit score cannot be fixed overnight, and it may take several months before you see an improvement.

 - Pay your bills on time, make a concerted effort not to max out credit cards, and create a budget to pay more than the minimum required on the cards.
 Bear in mind that outstanding debt and unpaid accounts are the main reasons for a low credit score.

-- You can also negotiate with creditors for more favourable payment terms, which will help with your monthly cash outflow.
+- You can also negotiate with creditors for more favorable payment terms, which will help with your monthly cash outflow.

-- Check your credit report on a regular basis for irregular items that may be affecting your score.
-If you find anything, you are able to query online through the reporting agencies – TransUnion, Equifax, or Experian.
+- Check your credit report regularly for irregular items that may be affecting your score.
+If you find anything, you can query online through the reporting agencies – TransUnion, Equifax, or Experian.

 Unless you are in dire financial straits, do not go for what is known as a payday loan.
-The interest rates are absolutely exorbitant, and you could end up in debt spiral that will not be easy to escape from.
+The interest rates are absolutely exorbitant, and you could end up in a debt cycle that will not be easy to escape from.